delba/Permission/README.md

 - [`LocationAlways`](https://github.com/delba/Permission/blob/master/Source/PermissionTypes/LocationAlways.swift)
 - [`LocationWhenInUse`](https://github.com/delba/Permission/blob/master/Source/PermissionTypes/LocationWhenInUse.swift)

-##### Custom Permissions
+##### Configuration

 Due to Apple's new policy regarding permission access, binaries may be rejected due to a perceived attempt to access privacy-sensitive data without a usage key, and then further rejected for not actually requesting permissions.

 As a workaround, you can provide custom build flags _before_ building the dynamic framework to only compile with permissions you request.
-This is done by adding a configuration file named `PermissionFlags.xcconfig` to the root of your project (where the `Carthage/` directory is.)
+This is done by adding a configuration file named `PermissionConfiguration.xcconfig` to the root of your project.
 For convenience, you can use `PermissionConfiguration.xcconfig` in the `Permission/` repo directory.
 Just comment out the permissions you want to use, and compile the framework.